-A cyst can be removed by the eye doctor with local anaesthetic.
-This involves an injection into the skin around the cyst area that numbs the skin and surrounding tissues.
-After the doctor removes the cyst, antibiotic ointment and a double pad will be placed over the eye.
-You will be advised by your doctor when to remove the pad.
+A cyst can be removed by the eye doctor or specialist nurse using a local anaesthetic.
+This involves an injection into the skin around the cyst area, which numbs the skin and surrounding tissues.
+After the doctor/specialist nurse removes the cyst, antibiotic ointment and a double pad will be placed over the eye.
+You will be advised by the doctor/specialist nurse when to remove the pad.